 "Most people, sure, but I don't want to live in a city.
 My life was really hectic for a long time, and I like the slower pace.
 I forgot how much I love the outdoors.
 The clean air.
 My mom used to love it here.
-When I think about home, it's here, even twenty years later," I told him honestly.
+When I think about home, it's here, even twenty years later," I told him honestly before plopping the rest of the cookie in my mouth and chewing it quickly.
+When I was done, I kept going.
 "I don't know if I will end up staying forever, but I'd like to try.
 If it doesn't work out, then it doesn't work out.
 I just want to try my best in the meantime."
 Which reminded me again that I needed to look for some other place to stay.
 I hadn't had any luck searching so far, and part of me hoped someone would cancel their reservation at the last minute.